quickmodel/quick-model-docs/docs/unity/basics.md

 Double click on a model icon or right-click it and select **View**.
 Then you should see a window pop up with model preview and metadata associated with it.
 If model does not load, make sure you are connected to the internet and your application is not paused.

-## Dropping a Model to the Scene
-You can directly drop a model to the scene from the list by drag and drop.
-If you want a Texture2D instance instead of a prefab you can hold down CTRL-key when you start dragging a model.

 ## Prefab/Model Placement
 First you can select the game object from the scene you want to place new models under, then click the model you want to place in the scene by clicking on the model preview icon on Quick Model window.
 Press shift + WASD keys to rotate, U to toggle normal snapping or ESC-key to cancel if you decide to use another model.